Theory of Operation

 Serial Flash Discoverable Parameters (SFDP) Control

-HW fetches from the DPSRAM in 4B and returns the data to the SPI line.
-HW repeats the operation until CSb is de-asserted.
+HW fetches 4 bytes at a time from DPSRAM and returns the data on the SPI line, repeating until CSb is de-asserted.

 Read Command Processor

-The read command block has multiple sub-blocks to process normal Read, Fast Read, Fast Read Dual/ Quad from the internal DPSRAM.
+The read command block has multiple sub-blocks to process normal Read, Fast Read, Fast Read Dual/Quad from the internal DPSRAM.
 The DPSRAM has a 2kB region for the read command access.
 The read command region has two 1kB buffers.
 If HW receives the read access to the other half of the space first time, then the HW reports to the SW to refill the current 1kB region with new content.

 Address Handling

-For read commands such as Normal Read, Fast Read {Single/ Dual/ Quad} Output commands, the address comes through ID0 only.
+For read commands such as Normal Read, Fast Read Single/Dual/Quad Output commands, the address comes through ID0 only.
 The state machine in this block shifts the address one-by-one and decrements the address counter register by 1.

 When it reaches the 4B address (addr[2]), the module triggers the DPSRAM state machine to fetch data from the DPSRAM.
 When the module receives addr[0], at the positive edge of SCK, the module moves to appropriate command state based on the given CMD_INFO data.